KelinLyu/KGLEngine/README.md

 SpriteNode* convertToSpriteNode();
 TextNode* convertToTextNode();
 ```
-The above function returns NULL if the node does not have that type.
+The above functions return NULL if the node cannot be converted.

 # More About the Shader Class